 This oil blend is absorbed by your skin and helps fight the cold sore virus to stop it from infecting your skin cells which can prevent the blisters from forming if applied at the first sign of a tingle before any blisters have formed.
 However once or if the blisters have formed it helps speed the healing process and keep the blisters contained as well as reduce recurrences.

-Includes proprietary cold sore healing oil blend, organic nut oils, eucalyptus, manuka, turmeric and active ingredients.
+Includes proprietary cold sore healing oil blend (same as our cold sore care lip balm), organic nut oils (tamanu), eucalyptus, manuka, turmeric, rosemary, lavender, melissa and active ingredients.

 This is a proprietary blend that works wonders with treating/healing cold sores.

-This blend has been trialled by willing humans who reported the following:
+This blend has been trialed by willing humans who reported the following: